ibm-cloud-docs/devsecops/devsecops-configuring-sonarqube-scan.md

 |sonarqube		|Tool integration		|The SonarQube tool integration.	|Optional			|
 |sonarqube-config		|Text		|Runs a SonarQube scan in an isolated Docker-in-Docker container (default configuration) or in an existing development Kubernetes cluster (cluster configuration).
 Alternatively, you can bring your own SonarQube instance and configure the SonarQube tool integration (custom configuration).
 Options: `default`, `cluster`, or `custom`.
 Default is `default`.
 For more information, see ([Adding SonarQube to the continuous integration pipeline](/docs/devsecops?topic=devsecops-sonarqube#sonarqube-ci-pipeline)). |Required			|
 |opt-in-sonar-hotspots		|Text		|The Sonarqube scan for detecting hotspots.	|Optional			|
-{: caption="Table 1.
-Continuous integration pipeline parameters}
+{: caption="Continuous integration pipeline parameters}

 For more information about pipelines parameters, see [Pipeline parameters](/docs/devsecops?topic=devsecops-cd-devsecops-pipeline-parm).